James J. O’Donnell, Pagans

 The ancients understood quite well the political, cultural and even economic significance of ceremony, namely rites, observances and festivals.
 But anyone who took a dose of logic realized that divination was a joke.
 That was easier said than done: logic could be hard to come by in a world that had no concept of coincidence. (p.
 50)

+In modern terms, then, paganism was a very large collection of ad hoc conspiracy theories.
 Everything was of a piece, and any event you chose could be a sign affecting whatever might be of concern at the moment.
 Do a pair of yoked cows urinate at the same time?
 Bad luck.
 Or not.
 If you guess wrong, forget it.
 If you guess right, your divination will go down in history.
 Did Cicero believe in divination or not?
 He seems to have had it both ways: he was skeptical about divination, but he did believe in signs.
 If signs were misunderstood, that wasn’t the gods’ fault. (p.
 52)

 And yet, logic can be stubborn.
 Augury and even blood sacrifice gradually dwindled and were eventually abandoned precisely because they were ineffective.
 Today, we know why: there was no god to bargain with, and no real transaction took place. (p.
 64)